 From sandy beaches to volcanic mountains, rich cultures and buzzing nightlife, Bali truly has it all.

 I told someone on couchsurfing that I had booked a sunrise trek at 2am that night.
 “I know a much better route” she said.
 “Ok, go fill up your motorbike, I will leave now and we can do it together” By then it was already 9 pm at night.
 I left to find a petrol station and around midnight she knocked on my bungalow door.
 “Hi, nice to meet you.
 Let’s go to bed we’re leaving in 3 hours”.
 We both slept in our clothes on other sides of the bed.
 The alarm rang at 3 am and we embarked on the hour motorbike ride towards the base of mount Batur.
 It turned out to be a fairly steep 2 hour climb and we arrived just in time before the sun started to rise.
-Just when I had my camera setup I realised that my batter was about to die, this following image was the last shot I managed to take.
+Just when I had my camera setup I realised that my battery was about to die, this following image was the last shot I managed to take.

 I would’ve sworn I had carried a spare battery with me, but it was no where to be found.
 Much later a fellow hiker came up to me asking “is this yours?”.
 He had found my spare battery somewhere along the path and thought it might be mine since I was carrying such a big camera.
 At last, I was able to continue taking photos for the day.